-6. Title your M.2 SSD down and fasten it with the screw that was inside the PS5.
+6. Gently push your M.2 SSD down and fasten it with the screw that was inside the PS5.

 7. Reattach the expansion slot cover and fasten the screw.
 Also, reattach the PS5 bottom cover plate by sliding it back into place.
 You’ll hear a click when the cover is secured.

 8. Reconnect the power cord and HDMI cable and switch on your PS5.
 A formatting guide should appear automatically.
 Follow the onscreen instruction to format your M.2 SSD.
 Go ahead and press the X button format the M.2 SSD.